The Bell tolls: AT&T drops the hammer at WarnerMedia

 After waiting 28 months to finalize its $85 billion acquisition of Time Warner, AT&T is moving quickly to put its imprint on the media company it now owns.

-Two top executives have already left the newly named WarnerMedia, and AT&T is now breaking down the walls between its three separate units (HBO, Turner and Warner Bros.).
-That has raised questions about whether the Dallas-based phone company will begin injecting data-based decision-making into the Los Angeles- and New York-based world of content creation.
+Two top executives have already left the newly named WarnerMedia, and AT&T is now breaking down some of the corporate dividers between its three separate units (HBO, Turner and Warner Bros.).
+That has raised questions from some industry analysts and entertainment figures about whether the Dallas-based phone company will begin injecting data-based decision-making into the Los Angeles- and New York-based world of content creation.

 “We’ve seen this movie before,” said Craig Moffett, a telecom company analyst with the independent equity firm MoffettNathanson.
 “Phone companies have tried to get into media multiple times in the past, and it has always failed in large part because of culture clashes.”